Perl is the Most Hated Programming Language, Developers Say - Slashdot

 Dad was a COBOL programmer.
 He really liked the language, felt it was a lot more of a natural-language flow than languages like C. We still have an AS/400 at work and the few times I've seen COBOL code I can't help but agree with him, the actual structure of the syntax is a lot easier to follow as a layman, especially when the variable names are kept sane.

+Yeah, but once you've been working in a field for a few months, you're no longer a layman.
+It's easier for a layman to use a Veg-O-Matic than a chef's knife, but anyone who works in the restaurant industry would pick the latter tool.

+A computer works using a set of mathematical logic operations.
+There's no need to dress them up to look like fancy talkin'.

-Perl Is Hated Because It's Difficult (Score:4, Insightful)
+Perl Is Hated Because It's Difficult (Score:5, Insightful)

 Perl is easy to write, hard to write well.